gs-yoon/gs-yoon.github.io/project.md

 ### Computable SRAM

-Below image is of computable-SRAM.
-And I will not describe about hardware anymore.
-Other sections is explaining SoftWare.
+The below image is of computable-SRAM.
+And I will not describe hardware anymore.
+Other sections are explaining SoftWare.

 ![image](https://user-images.githubusercontent.com/57785895/122672672-ca907180-d207-11eb-9151-dd5e3029a643.png)

-**Below section is about software.**
+**The below section is about software.**

 ### XNOR NET

 I took the  **xnor network** CNN to compute in memory.
 Xnor-network CNN is comprised of xnor computation.
 Including weights and input images, all of values  are +1 or -1.
-It is very efficient to memory computaion.
+It is very efficient for memory computation.
-Key point is how to quantize values.
-A formular can be obtained after many complex calculations.
+The key point is how to quantize values.
+A formula can be obtained after many complex calculations.
 But I will not describe all steps, I'm just showing the result.
 The result formular is following.

 ![image](https://user-images.githubusercontent.com/57785895/122761471-3db4e900-d2d7-11eb-9dd6-253a834bfcf4.png)